MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Use the Batch Entry window and the Transaction Entry window to enter beginning balances and history at the beginning of a fiscal year.
 The balance brought forward into the fiscal year serves as the beginning balance for the accounts.

 Be sure to mark the appropriate options in the General Ledger Setup window for maintaining account and transaction history if you plan to keep either type of historical information.
 You also must mark Allow Posting to History.
+For more information about setup options, see *Setting up default entries and preferences*.

+> [!NOTE]
-For more information about setup options, see *Setting up default entries and preferences*. *Be sure that you’ve set up the previous year in the Fiscal Periods Setup window (Administration \>\> Setup \>\> Company \>\> Fiscal Periods) and marked it as a history year.*
+> Be sure that you’ve set up the previous year in the Fiscal Periods Setup window (Administration \>\> Setup \>\> Company \>\> Fiscal Periods) and marked it as a history year.

 **To enter beginning balances for a new fiscal year:**